postmanlabs/labs-docs/_posts/07_postman_for_public_apis/2016-07-11-run_button.md

 3. Click on the collection you would like to embed and hit Share.
 ![](https://cloud.githubusercontent.com/assets/681190/18237865/29682800-7354-11e6-8991-29f1ed75c5a8.png)

 4. Shift to the Embed Button tab, and click 'Generate Code'.
-Note: This will upload all your collection data to our servers.
+Note: This will upload the collection to our servers.
 ![](https://cloud.githubusercontent.com/assets/681190/18238175/cb547d0a-7357-11e6-8aa3-89e05ad89172.png)

 6. Pick whether you would like a CSS button or a markdown button: